varun2264/MNProximityManager-Android-SDK/README.md

 * Estimated announcement period
 * Announcements counter

-This information is extremely useful because lets you trigger business logic based on richer condition sets than just a mere sensor presence switch.
+This information is extremely useful because lets you trigger business logic based on richer condition sets than just a mere presence switch.

-###Tracking events: implicit and explicit
+###Tracking events: automatic and manual

-As the user walks around the venue and encounters beacons, _APM_ will automatically send tracking information (device information  and user information if available) when a beacon is first discovered and also when it becomes out of range.
-Besides these automatic events you can manually track other events, following you have some examples:
+As the user walks around the venue and encounters beacons, _APM_ will automatically send tracking information (device information  and user information if available) under different conditions: when a beacon is first discovered, when announcement packets are being dropped by connectivity issues and when a beacon becomes out of range.
+Besides these internally generated events, as a developer you can manually track other stuff like campaign viewed, resource viewed, etc...
+You will be able to track by calling some methods exposed by the facade component _MobiquityManager_ class.

+Following you have some examples with explicit tracking calls to get insight into how to do it:

 ```
 @Override
 public void onListItemClick(ListView l, View v, int position, long id ){

+	//get campaign from in memory datastore
 	Campaign campaign = DataManager.getAllCampaigns().get(position);
 	MobiquityManager.sendCampaignViewedEvent(campaign);
 	...